RyderHe/Kaggle_predict_game_rankings/README.md

 # Kaggle_predict_game_rankings

 Each entry is labeled according to its final average score in the "overall" category (from 1 to 5 stars, rounded to the nearest integer, or 0 if the game did not receive enough ratings to officially rank).
 This is a classification problem with 6 (unbalanced) classes.

+I used two methods predict the result.
+One is NN model, and another one is Random Forest.

-using NN model
+1. NN model (scipt: "nn.ipynb", leaderboard public 0.93880)

 Libraries need to install in your training environmemt:

-- tensorflow
+- tensorflow 1.12.0

-- keras
+- keras 2.2.4

+- sklearn 0.23.1

+- numpy 1.18.5

+- pandas 1.0.5

+- random

+- csv

+1. Random Forest (scipt: "random_forest.ipynb", leaderboard public 0.93207)

+Libraries need to install in your training environmemt:

-- sklearn
+- sklearn 0.23.1

-- numpy
+- numpy 1.18.5

-- pandas
+- pandas 1.0.5

+- random